-If you’re yet to experience a spa day or a spa facial treatment, you’ll find everything you need to know about the beautifying treatment in this guide.
-We will cover how a facial is performed, the different types of facial treatments available and the possible health and beauty benefits associated with them.
-We also provide some aftercare tips which can help you get the very most from your treatment.
+We will cover how a facial is performed, the different types of facial treatments available and the possible health and beauty benefits.
+We also provide some aftercare tips which can help you to get the most from your spa treatment.

-A facial is a beautifying skin treatment that cleanses pores, exfoliates dead skin cells, hydrates and moisturises the skin, and treats common skin concerns with a custom regime.
-Facial treatments are one of the most popular treatments for spa-goers.
+A facial is a beautifying skin treatment that cleanses pores, exfoliates dead skin cells, hydrates and moisturises the skin, and treats common skin concerns with a customised regime.
 Facials are designed to boost the immediate appearance and overall health and longevity of the skin.

-Nearly all facial treatments comprise deep cleansing and exfoliation stages, but the products and tools used depend on the type of facial - and the spa venue - selected.
-You can enjoy this indulgent treatment on it’s or as part of a pamper day or overnight spa break.
+Nearly all facial treatments comprise deep cleansing and exfoliation stages.
+The products and tools used depend on the type of facial - and the spa venue - selected.
+You can enjoy this indulgent treatment on its own or as part of a pamper day or overnight spa break.

 What are the benefits of facial treatments?